PyEED/CANDy/README.md

 This Notebook uses several Python packages.
 To avoid compatibility issues we recommend running this Notebook in a __virtual environment__.
 - Therefore, install [Anaconda](https://www.anaconda.com/) and follow the installation instructions.
-- Go to environments and click 'create'.
+- Go to 'Environments' in Anaconda and click 'create'.
 Give your environment a name, for example '__myenv__'.
 The virual environment will be launched automatically.
 - Go to the package search bar and search for '__ipywidgets__'.
 Download the package to be able to use the interactive widgets in this Notebook.
 Repeat for the '__h5py__' package.
-- Next, go back to the home page and install __Jupyter Notebook__.
+- Next, go back to the  'Home' page in Anaconda and install __Jupyter Notebook__.
 Once completed, press launch and go to the directory where you saved this Notebook.
 - Verify that you see the name of the virtual enivronment on the right top of the Notebook, for example: __Python (myenv)__.
 If that's not the case, go to Kernel and choose the environment.

 Also, for large families, avoid your computer entering sleep or stand-by mode since this will interupt the run.
 Change the settings in your computer or [caffeinate](https://pypi.org/project/caffeinate/) your system.